-I started blogging on travelblog in 2009, entering trips beginning in 2007.
-However, my intention has always been to document our years of travel.
+I started blogging on Travelblog in 2009, entering trips beginning in 2007.
+However, my intention has always been to document my years of travel.
 Most bloggers write about their trips away from home.
-Our homes have usually been where people travel to.
+Mine, and eventually Linda's, homes have usually been where people travel to.
 So the idea eventually percolated to rename our blog "Home and Away."

 The blog is not intended to be an autobiography, although I spent my entire life traveling, with Linda joining me after college, it may appear to be that way.
-However, as this is a travel blog the entries concentrate mostly on the travel aspects of our lives.
-The descriptions of our homes necessarily provide the setting, with an abbreviated description of what brought us to that place and some of the significant events, many of which intersected with history, that might be of general interest to readers.
+As this is a travel blog the entries concentrate mostly on the travel aspects of our lives.
+The blogs about our homes (see the links below) necessarily provide the setting, with an abbreviated description of what brought us to that place, our local travel, and some of the significant events, many of which intersected with history, that might be of general interest to readers.
 These "home" blogs are followed by blogs about the extended trips we took while living in each place.

 To start at the beginning in 1949 just go to The Beginning